 #08.
 FunBikes DP4 50cc Midi Moto Race Bike – $800.00

 For a couple of hundred dollars more you could get yourself this rather impressive mini motorcycle.
 The 50cc DP4 racer from FunBikes is very fine bike, and it’s a very versatile ride that surpasses everything else in the sub $1000 bracket.
-The engine is responsive and fun to ride, it comes with a handy electric start, can hit 30 mph, and boasts LED lights and a functioning speedo.
-What makes this particularly special is the fact that the overall fit and finish is similar to what you’d expect from a full-size Jaanese sportsbike, with every nut and bolt as it should be, and without the rattle and jiggle usually found on budget mini motorcycles.
-The DP4 comes complete with alloy wheels, Bridgestone replica BT010 rubbers, a very durable chain and a cool MotoGP inspired underslung exhaust.
-It’s worth every cent.
+The engine is responsive and fun to ride, it comes with a handy electric start, can hit 30 mph, has a tough, durable gas tank, and boasts LED lights and a functioning speedo.
+What makes this particularly special is the fact that the overall fit and finish is similar to what you’d expect from a full-size Japanese sportsbike, with every nut and bolt as it should be, and without the rattle and jiggle usually found on budget mini motorcycles.
+The DP4 comes complete with alloy wheels, Bridgestone replica BT010 rubbers, a very durable chain drive and a cool MotoGP inspired underslung exhaust.
+This gas powered mini bike motorcycle is worth every cent.

 #07.
 The Blata Elite Series – $1,600.00